KI-Research-Services/CREDA_tools/README.md

 ### Prerequisites

 CREDA_tools is built in Python, so a Python installation will be needed.
-Basic CREDA_tools has fairly lightweight requirements, using only the following basic data science libraries:
+Basic CREDA_tools has fairly lightweight requirements, but will require a few extra libraries depending on functions used.
+Requirements include:

 * Numpy
 * Pandas
 * Shapely

-Many Python distributions include these as standard, but otherwise all can be installed via pip, such as in 'pip install numpy'.
-Advanced CREDA_tools modules, such as those that allow for geocoding within the pipeline, often require specialized libraries, such as the googlemaps library to use GAPI.
+* buildingid from the Department of Energy.
+Instructions for this installation can be found at [their GitHub Repository](https://github.com/pnnl/buildingid-py).
+* censusgeocode is needed to use the Census Geocoder.
+Run with 'pip install censusgeocode'

 ### Installing